compsigh/web/app/events/2024-09-03/deploy24-meeting.md

 - Update from Gursh on `compsigh clone: get git`
 - Update from Edward and Jet on `nonprofit status`
+  - For now, we're putting the nonprofit idea on the backburner; if it gets rough re: money, we'll reconsider
 - Update from Edward and Jet on sponsors
   - CS Department
   - GitHub